BigBahss/vscode-cmantic/README.md

 ### **Switch Header/Source in Workspace**

 The `Switch Header/Source in Workspace` command will open and switch to the matching header/source file cooresponding to the active file.
 C-mantic will only look for matching header/source files within the current workspace, which may offer better accuracy over other implementations.
-You can control whether or not this appears in the editor context menu with the `Context Menu: Switch Header Source` setting.
+You can control whether or not this appears in the editor context menu with the setting `Context Menu: Switch Header Source`.

 ## **Language Server**